 All About Shiplap

 Do you love the shiplap look and want to learn how to make it work in your house?
 You’re in the right place!
-Learn everything you need to know about shiplap look, including why it’s called shiplap, what makes is real vs faux, how to install it, where to buy it and tons of project ideas to inspire you!
+Learn everything you need to know about shiplap look, including why it’s called shiplap, what makes it real vs faux, how to install it, where to buy it, and tons of project ideas to inspire you!

 What is shiplap?

 Shiplap is wooden boards that were originally used in residences for exterior siding.
 Although what we’ve all come to know as “shiplap” is more commonly just wooden planks installed with small gaps in between the wood.
 (More on what makes it “real” shiplap below).

 Shiplap was made very popular in recent years mostly from the HGTV show, “Fixer Upper”, where designer Joanna Gaines encouraged homeowners to reveal the wood paneling underneath the drywall to paint it, often white.

 Why is it called shiplap?